 "A whole year in the making, Zoe met us at City Hall and helped us navigate our day!
 It was clear she was very organized and professional, she helped us capture our excitement and the process of eloping.
 She knew exactly where to go to get the best images and the best lighting!
 Zoe made the whole day fun and easy.
 Our family and friends couldn't believe how beautiful the photos were and how Zoe made it look like we had the whole of City Hall to ourselves."

 read the guide now - no email or download required

 Everything I've learned after photographing hundreds of weddings at San Francisco's palace of the people is contained within this frequently-updated guide.

 At the heart of my work is a connection to the couple I'm photographing.
 I learn about your shared values, personality quirks and unique interaction style.

 I've built a network of local vendors whom I know by reputation (online stalking) or by working with them in the past.
+Happy to share!

 Time may be short but you still want gorgeous photos with natural light.
 I can give you ideas for amazing photo spots that are less than 3 miles from City Hall plus other more iconic locations around San Francisco.

 It's our passion to serve and provide value.
 One way I do this is through my City Hall blog library which has info on every aspect of getting married at San Francisco City Hall, as well as example images from previous clients.